in28minutes/in28minutes.github.io/_blog/articles/2017-11-16-maven-in-5-steps.md

 </dependency>
 ```

-### Step 3 : Maven Build Life Cycle
+### Step 3 : Life Cycle Maven Build
-When we run "mvn clean install", we are executing the complete maven build life cycle.
+When we execute `mvn clean install` we finish the whole maven build life cycle.

-Build LifeCycle is a sequence of steps
+LifeCycle construction is a series of phases.
  - Validate
  - Compile
  - Test